ganeshmani/solve_scenarios/Scenarios/FrontEnd_React/React File upload and Upload using DropBox , Google Drive Link - Intermediate.md

 Now, you know how to build  Forms in Front End(React).
 Let's add some more into Forms now as per the business requirement.

-Client want to upload multiple files in React with uploading Progress bar for each files.
+Client wants to upload multiple files in React with Progress bar for each files.

 ## Reference